method-inc/generator-genreact/README.md

 * An amazing development environment.
 There is hot-reloading tooling for both the client and server (TODO: patch reloads) built-in.
 * Isomorphic rendering with es6 everywhere.
-* A component architecture with colocated concerns.
+* A component architecture with co-located concerns.
 * Test suites that are ready to go.
 * A UI toolchain.
 We expect and prefer that your data layer be somewhere else.
   The data and UI layers should be able to scale independently as needed.
-* SuitCSS conformance checking.
-CSS in and of itself includes many foot-guns.
-  Suit will keep the safety on.
-(We will likely be exploring other more restrictive or experimental options in the future.)
 * (TODO) Rich documentation and style guide web interface.

 In this environment, we reduce the concerns of our UI designers and developers